Welcome to Mindful Medicine

 Support for parents of children with SEND struggling at school

 An 8-session mindfulness programme, delivered online via zoom, one to one, or in groups, developed for busy parents.
-Karen has found mindfulness incredibly supportive for her and her family and trained to deliver the course ‘Nurturing Parents,’ with Eluned Gold.
+Karen has found mindfulness incredibly supportive for her and her family and trained to deliver the course โ€˜Nurturing Parents,โ€™ with Eluned Gold.
 This course has been shown to reduce stress in the parents of children autism and related difficulties.
-Karen also gives talks about mindfulness for parents.
+Karen also gives talks about mindfulness for parents, and isย available to work with teachers, parents and children exploring the themes and exercises inย Little Frog and the Secret Magic.ย

 Contact Karen for more details, or watch the video below.